royburst/sbh_agespecific_indirect_paper_code/readme.md

-# Code for *PLOS Medicine* Submission "A new method for indirect estimation of neonatal, infant, and child mortality"
+# Code for *PLOS Medicine* Article "Development and validation of a new method for indirect estimation of neonatal, infant, and child mortality"

 This repository hold all code used to run the analysis and produce the figures for this paper.